Lou & Grey

 • Product tiles waste vertical and horizontal space

-• Banners, navigation, etc.. waste vertical space
+• Banners, navigation, waste vertical space

 Mobile